borgaar/nvim/README.md

 > install a more up-to-date version (v0.12.0+) from somewhere else.

 The command below executes an install script and should automagically install the Neovim config and its dependencies, except the language server binaries.
-It (probably) works on MacOS with [Homebrew](https://brew.sh) and Linux distributions using `pacman`, `apt`, or `dnf` as package managers.
+It works on Linux distributions using `pacman`, `apt`, or `dnf` as package managers and (maybe) MacOS with [Homebrew](https://brew.sh).
 A backup of your current Neovim config is automatically created before installation happens.

 ```bash